Betterment/journaled/README.md

     ```

     This configuration isn't necessary for applications running Rails 8+.

+    **Note:** If you plan to use the [Outbox-style Event Processing](#outbox-style-event-processing-optional) (Outbox adapter), you can skip this step entirely, as the Outbox adapter does not use ActiveJob.

 2. To integrate Journaled into your application, simply include the gem in your
 app's Gemfile.